 After suffering injuries in a drunk driving accident, you don’t have time to negotiate with the insurer, gather evidence, and manage a case on your own.
 You need all the time possible to recover from your condition.
 That’s where Kaine Law steps in.
 If you were hurt due to a motorist who was driving under the influence (DUI), we can take legal action and pursue damages.

 Your medical bills and lost wages are recoverable.
 Even your physical and emotional suffering are compensable.
-Our Lawrenceville DUI accident lawyers can be with you every step of the way on the road to fair compensation.
+Our Lawrenceville car accident lawyer can be with you every step of the way on the road to fair compensation.

 Working with Kaine Law Costs You Nothing Out of Pocket

 Our legal team wants to make representation available to everyone.
-We don’t believe you should choose between paying your medical bills and paying your car accident lawyer.
+We don’t believe you should choose between paying your medical bills and paying your Lawrenceville personal injury lawyer.
 So, our drunk driving accident lawyers work on a contingency-fee basis.
 This means: